zuhaib446/Orchestra/README.md

 # Usage

-Orchestra is a simple emulator for AWS lambda run time, Api gateway and DynamoDB local.
+Orchestra is a simple emulator for AWS lambda run time (nodejs) , Api gateway, DynamoDB local ad S3 http static.
 Once set up you can view the test apigateway and test lambda functions.
 To create an Api create a file in the apigateway folder, the name of the file will be used for naming the Api the api file should export a array of resources and methods in the following form

 ```